 Pets play a very special role in our lives, unlike that of any humans.
 If you’ve had the opportunity to bring a pet into your family, to experience unconditional love, you’ll know that this is truly a gift.
 Age creeps up on them very quickly, and our lives together are so short.
 But there are ways, whereby providing special comfort and care, you may be able to extend your pet’s life, sometimes by years!
-Let me share with you Tika’s story and how we were blessed with an additional two years together.
+Let me share with you Tika’s two-part story and how we were blessed with an additional two years together.

 On January 3, 2021, Tika, my German Shepherd dog, celebrated her 14th birthday!
 I never thought she would still be with us today.
 Tika has had Degenerative Myelopathy for the past 2.5 years.
 Degenerative Myelopathy is a debilitating, progressive, non-painful and incurable disease of the spinal cord which leads to gradual paralysis in some older dogs; it is the Lou Gehrig’s (ALS) disease of dogs.
+Tika is fully paralyzed in her hind legs.

 As a single woman with no human children, Tika is my everything; she is the centre of my life.
 I have a closer relationship and bond with her than any human being; and I imagine this will remain true for the rest of my life.

 Caring for a paralyzed dog is challenging, but that’s what life is.
 We chose to take on the challenge.
 We committed ourselves to doing everything we could to provide Tika with all the comfort and care in the world for her remaining days, however many those may be.
-This has has been extended her life and our time together by two precious years.
+This determination has extended her life and our time together by two precious years.

 Be sure to watch Tika’s 14th birthday video below!
 You’ll see that despite her old age and disability, she has still been able to enjoy a life full of love, attention, inclusion and interaction.